BSc Forestry: Career, Course, Skills, Options, Outlook, Challenges

 • Physical demands: Working in forestry can be physically demanding, as it may involve long hours, strenuous outdoor work, and the ability to hike long distances over rugged terrain.

-• Environmental conditions: Forestry professionals may work in a variety of environmental conditions, including inclement weather, and may be required to work outdoors in all seasons.
+• Environmental conditions: Forestry professionals may work in various situations, including inclement weather, and must work outdoors in all seasons.

 • Safety risks: Forestry work can also involve some safety risks, including the possibility of injury from heavy equipment, falling trees, and other hazards.